DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 The threshold value set to differentiate groups correctly is *12 * (standard deviation of the whole dataset)* what equals to 1.559.

+### Summary

+The experiment proves thet we can use deep neural network for anomaly prediction also.
+Even though it is not the classical approach for anomaly detection it works properly as well.

+If we would like to use this approach for different dataset we would probably have to change a treshold value.
+It could be done automatically by the function which minimizes F1 value and takes treshold as the parameter.